Randwick Petersham Cricket

 In 2007-08, just its seventh season, Randwick Petersham proved the value of the merger by taking out the Sydney Grade Cricket Club Championship title after finishing no further back than seventh in five of its first six years.
 In 2010-11, the club confirmed its position as one of Sydney’s top clubs by again taking out the Club Championship.

-Randwick Petersham has established itself as a supplier of quality first-class cricketers with Simon Katich, Nathan Hauritz, Usman Khawaja and David Warner representing Australia and NSW while Burt Cockley and Scott Coyte have worn the baggy blue cap of NSW.
+Randwick Petersham has established itself as a supplier of quality first-class cricketers with Simon Katich, Nathan Hauritz, Usman Khawaja and David Warner representing Australia and NSW while Burt Cockley, Scott Coyte, Daniel Sams and Jason Sangha have worn the baggy blue cap of NSW.
 Simon Katich also captained NSW for seven seasons between 2002 and 2010.
+Sams and Sangha made their Sheffield Shield debut last season 2018-19.
+They also both represented Sydney Thunder in the Big Bash League.
+Jason was the youngest player to hit a half century in the BBL when he smashed 63*against Melbourne Stars.
+He later played for the Prime Minister’s XI v South Africa.
+Dan Sams played domestic limited overs cricket and in his debut match produced the best performance by any player in his first game and was named Man of the Match.

 Randwick Petersham Cricket has been built on strong foundations…hard working administrators, talented players and coaches and most importantly, a powerful volunteer base of dedicated and loyal workers.
 It has achieved a great deal in a short space of time which is a fitting testimony to the wonderful legacy handed down by its founding clubs.